weasel-fish/largest-subarray-sum/README.md

 A couple small hints to get started: where are some examples where the solution becomes obvious.
 What can you learn from it.
 Ok that's enough.

 Be self-aware about when your process.
-When is your process good, and when it is less sucessful?
+When is your process good, and when it is less successful?
 We are trying to be disciplined about developing good habits as much as anything else.

 ### A couple more hints for those who have first struggled